 Your scribe should always be logged in as themselves, not the main provider, so that their work can be tracked.
 However, the main provider will ultimately review and sign off on the note.

 Here is a review of e-Prescribing privileges:

 - If an MA/Nurse is given Send privileges, then the MA/Nurse can send a script that a provider has written without making any changes.

-- If an MA/Nurse is given Proxy privileges, then the MA/Nurse can create and send a script for a med that has been tagged as available by proxy.
-This script will need to be cosigned at some point in the eRx Center.
-When creating the script the MA/Nurse will indicate who the supervisor is and their name will appear on the script.
+- If an MA/Nurse is given Proxy privileges, then the MA/Nurse can create and send a script for a medication that has been tagged as Available by Proxy.
+This script will need to be cosigned in the eRx Center.
+When creating the script, the MA/Nurse will indicate who the Supervisor is and their name will appear on the script.

-- Mid-Levels: If the NP has full eprescribing privileges and is not writing scripts via proxy, they cannot send another provider's scripts whether they are a mid-level or a physician.
-The reasoning behind this is that each provider is responsible for their work and if they make any changes to the prescription their name would need to be on the script.
+- Mid-Levels: If the NP has full e-Prescribing privileges and is not writing scripts via Proxy, they cannot send another provider's scripts whether they are a mid-level or a physician.
+This is because each provider is responsible for their work, and if they make any changes to the prescription their name would need to be on the script.

 - Staff with full prescribing privileges could edit the prescription, and if they did it should be assigned to their name.